pauldcrosby/starter-academic/content/publication/survey-evidence-on-the-impact-of-covid-19-on-australian-musicians-and-implications-for-policy/index.md

   - Paul Crosby
   - Jordi McKenzie
 doi: 10.1080/10286632.2021.1916004
-publication: International Journal of Cultural Policy, E-pub ahead of print
+publication: International Journal of Cultural Policy, 28(2), 166-186
 abstract: "This study provides survey evidence concerning how COVID-19 has impacted Australian musicians.
 Between June and July 2020, we surveyed 203 musicians about the effects of the pandemic on their employment and